mcgarrah/mcgarrah.github.io/_posts/2024-01-26-new-laptop-update.md

 - [ ] ~~ Glass Trackpad replacement (from X1) ~~
 - [ ] ~~ Add Coral TPU M.2 Edge Accelerator B+M Key in WWAN ~~

-I bought the Glass X1 Trackpad replacement and the driver support was a pain to deal with when installed and it just wasn't the much of a difference.
+I bought the Glass X1 Trackpad replacement on Aliexpress but found the driver support was a pain to deal with when installed and it just wasn't the much of a difference for my usage.
 I ended up removing it and going back to the base trackpad without being bothered.

-Changing out the Wifi or WWAN for a TPU or M2 SSD means missing out of those network features which I would rather have Cellular and Wifi63 than those features.
+Changing out the Wifi or WWAN for a TPU or M2 SSD means missing out of those network features which I would rather have the cellular option and Wifi 6E than those the extra hard drive or TPU.

 ## Summary

 I would do this again in a heartbeat.
-This new to me laptop is great and letting me do work I could not do on my older one.
+This _new to me_ laptop is great and letting me do work I could not do on my older one.
 The addition of the twin 4K monitors, updated GPU and expanded memory all make for a better experience.
 Windows 11 support gives me another couple years.
 I have future options like adding an eGPU via Thunderbolt 3 that were not even options.
-A Hackintosh option for the T480s exist where the X1 trackpad may become useful with the second laptop I have for parts.
+A Hackintosh option for the T480 exist where the X1 trackpad may become useful with the second laptop I have for parts.

 So this was worth the effort and I would do it again.